Mortgage arrears in Australia

 Risks of refinancing a home loan in arrears

-Refinancing a home loan in arrears is not without its risks.
-Here’s some you might run into:
+Refinancing a home loan in arrears is not without its drawbacks.
+Here are some you might run into:

-• Slip further into debt - some borrowers believe refinancing is the solution to all their problems, and refinance to a loan they still can’t afford.
-Falling into arrears a second time or soon after refinancing may rule out another refinance attempt and cause further debt or even repossession of the home.
+• Slip further into debt - some borrowers believe refinancing will be the solution to their problems and refinance to a loan they still can’t afford.
+Falling into arrears a second time or soon after refinancing may rule out another refinance attempt and create further debt or even repossession of the home.

 • Higher interest rates - if you’re in arrears, it’s highly unlikely you’ll get a more competitive interest rate.
-Once you refinance and are subject to a higher interest rate, your repayments could be higher, again opening up the opportunity for a debt spiral.
+Once you refinance, your repayments may not be that much lower than they were previously, again opening up the opportunity for a debt spiral.

-• LMI and other fees - refinancing typically comes with fees such as application fees, valuation fees and settlement fees, just to name a few, while some specialist lenders are known to charge a risk fee.
-As well as this, borrowing at an LVR over 80% means you could be subject to the often costly LMI.
+• LMI and other fees - refinancing typically comes with more fees such as application fees, valuation fees, and settlement fees, just to name a few.
+Some specialist lenders are also known to charge a risk fee.
+As well as this, borrowing at an LVR over 80% means you could be subject to the often-costly LMI.

 What happens if your home loan remains in arrears?

-The worst-case scenario of your home loan being in arrears is your house being repossessed, however, there are several steps prior to this happening.
+The worst-case scenario of your home loan being in arrears is your property being repossessed.
+However, there are several steps that need to take place before this can happen.

 2. The lender sends you a default notice, which gives you at least 30 days to catch up on your missed mortgage repayments.
-At this point, you can make your repayment, ask your lender to delay your repayments and apply for hardship or consider selling your property.
+At this point, you have some options.
+You can make your repayment, ask your lender to delay your repayments, apply for a hardship variation, or consider selling your property.

 3. When your default notice period expires, your lender may take you to court so they can repossess your home and sell it to cover the cost of your loan.
-At this point, you should seek legal advice.
-There are a number of institutions across Australia that provide free legal advice and financial counselling - ASIC has compiled a list of them here.
+At this stage, you should seek legal advice.
+There are a number of institutions across Australia that provide free legal advice and financial counselling.

-4. If you have failed to take action, the lender will apply for a court order to gain possession of our home.
+4. If you have failed to take any action, the lender will apply for a court order to gain possession of your home.
 Seek urgent legal advice if this happens.

-5. Once the lender has obtained a court order they will send you a letter to tell you to move out.
+5. Once the lender has obtained a court order, they will send you a letter directing you to vacate your property.
 A sheriff, also known as a bailiff, will come and change the locks on your property if necessary.
-Seek legal advice even more urgently.
+Again, legal advice is urgently needed.

 6. The lender evicts you from your home and sells it to recover the loan amount.